thegavitron/DictSort/README.md

 # DictSort
 Sort words dictionarically.<br/>
-Think you have a bunch of words and you want to sort them in the order how they occur in the dictionary.
+Think you have a bunch of words and you want to sort them in the order how they appear in the dictionary.

 ## Constructors
 ```DictSort()```<br/>